Farewell to the World: Charts

+Certifications

 Special features

 The 1996 VHS release of Farewell to the World featured a twenty-minute documentary entitled Planning the Event and a white Crowded House T-shirt with an erupting volcano and an evil eye flying out of the top (the overall image resembles the reverse of the United States Great Seal).

 The 2006 DVD re-release did not include the T-shirt, but it did incorporate the documentary, along with a Channel Seven interview with Neil Finn, along with a new documentary.
 This documentary featured interviews with Finn and Nick Seymour, Michael Chugg, the event coordinator and many other participants.
 The DVD also featured remastered audio and adaptation to 5.1 surround sound, anamorphic 16:9 widescreen display, an audio commentary with Finn, Seymour and Mark Hart, a photo gallery of the concert and a full discography listing of the band up to 1999.
 Disc Two also includes three demos recorded by the band at various points: "Spirit of the Stairs", "Italian Plastic" and "Instinct".